100xgaurav/Capstone_BookieAI/Readme.txt

-100X New File
+New Repository:

-First Commit
-Edited File
+Yet to add details.